Sig Engineering - Part 1 - Solana's Gossip Protocol

 array is periodically trimmed to remove old values.

-(i.e., values that are overwritten) in CrdsTable.purged
+(i.e., values that are overwritten) in GossipTable.purged

 .

-For each CrdsValue
+For each SignedGossipData

-that is successfully inserted in the CrdsTable
+that is successfully inserted in the GossipTable

-(s) in the table, we don't remove values from an active pubkey.
+(s) in the table, we don't remove values from an 'active' Pubkey

 Push